 Get Some Exercise

-Exercise is also highly recommended for reducing hypertension.
+Exercise is also recommended for reducing hypertension.
 As little as 30 minutes of walking or other aerobic exercise per day has been shown to reduce blood pressure levels, allowing some people to go off medication.
 Of course, getting fit also helps you lose weight and relieve stress.

 Achieving a healthy emotional balance can also reduce blood pressure.
 Dr. Lark’s patients report success using a variety of non-drug treatments such as meditation, deep breathing and especially biofeedback, a training technique whereby people can learn to improve their health using signals from their own bodies.
 Dr. Lark describes a British study in which industrial workers with hypertension lowered their blood pressures after only eight weeks using biofeedback.